 Company Policies For Purple And MyPillow

 Now that we’ve covered all the good stuff you came here for, let’s get into the details about the company’s different policies.
 It might not be as fun to read about, but it’s helpful information that you should be aware of in case you want to return a product, or make a warranty claim later down the line.

 You’ll get free shipping regardless of the pillow you choose, but you’ll get a 100-night trial to test out the Purple Pillow whereas you only get a 30-day return window for MyPillow.
 Just make sure the pillows are clean and undamaged if you do decide to return them.
-MyPillow does have an edge with their warranty coverage, however, with their 10-year policy compared to Purple’s 1-year warranty policy.
+MyPillow does have an edge with their warranty coverage, however, with their 10-year policy compared to Purple’s one-year warranty policy.

 If you’re a sucker for fun packaging, the Purple Pillow will arrive in a Purple colored (they really stay on brand) duffle-like bag.
-The plush model, on the other hand, will be packaged inside a decorative box, while MyPillow just comes in a clear packaging with the face of their enthusiastic CEO pasted on the front.
+The plush model, on the other hand, will be packaged inside a decorative box, while MyPillow just comes in clear packaging with the face of their enthusiastic CEO pasted on the front.